You’ve got questions, we’ve got answers. Read on!

 On River

 It is not necessary to know how to swim, but you do need to be able to assist in self-rescue in the event of a capsized raft or being thrown from the raft.
-This consists of being able to move towards the raft or shore in a moving current.
-Grand Canyon Whitewater provides Coast Guard-approved personal flotation devices (PFD) and everyone must wear one AT ALL TIMES while on the river.
+This consists of remaining calm and alert in water that is 50-70°F and moving towards the raft or shore while in an active current.
+Grand Canyon Whitewater provides Coast Guard-approved personal flotation devices (PFD), and everyone must wear one AT ALL TIMES while on the river.
 The likelihood of ending up in the water on a motorized trip is lower than on an oar trip, but there is always the possibility.
-Many factors go into the decision to choose a motorized trip or oar trip.
-It’s up to you to make a decision you are comfortable with and understand there is a possibility of ending up on in the water on any trip type.
+Many factors go into choosing a motorized trip or an oar trip.
+It’s up to you to make a decision you are comfortable with and understand there is a possibility of ending up in the water on any trip type.

 Off River